quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week3.md

 # **January Week 3**
 ## **Friday: January 19**
 - Updated the `toggleEditor` to hide the settings and split icon upon clicking edit.
 Commit done.
 - Found 2 new glitches in modular-ui.
+- Identified 3 more bugs in modular-ui.
+- Why on changing the section from cupboard to any other section, the `split` icon persists ?

 ## **Thursday: January 18**
 - How the `onMousemove()` of `SectionRenderer()` is affected upon scaling ?